 Monocrystalline Panels

-The most efficient, and thus most expensive type of solar panel, mono-crystalline panels are made from a single silicon crystal.
-They produce the most electricity per square metre, with an efficiency of around 17% – 23%, and thus will take up less roof space overall.
+The most efficient, and thus most expensive type of solar panel, monocrystalline solar panels are made from a single silicon crystal.
+They produce the most electricity per square metre, with an efficiency of around 17% – 24%, and thus will take up less roof space overall.

 Polycrystalline Panels

-Made from multiple silicon crystal fragments which are melted together, These have a cheaper manufacturing process, making them more affordable.
+Made from multiple silicon crystal fragments which are melted together, polycrystalline solar panels have a cheaper manufacturing process, making them more affordable.
 However this comes at the cost of lower efficiency, which usually ranges from 13% – 17%.

-Easy to produce, and flexible unlike other varieties of solar panel, Thin-Film panels are made by layering a film of photovoltaic material over a substrate, or several layers of film.
+Easy to produce, and flexible unlike other varieties of solar panel, Thin Film solar panels are made by layering a film of photovoltaic material over a substrate, or several layers of film.
 Most of these used in home installations will have an efficiency of around 6% – 15%.

 There will always be examples of the cutting-edge industry leading models of each of these types of solar panel which will exceed these efficiencies.
 But the figures above give an approximation of most models on the market.